 During the 2003 model year, Ford introduced the all-new 6.0L Powerstroke based on the Navistar International VT365.
 This highly innovative and powerful engine offered many new features.
 Equipped with 4 valves per cylinder, as well as upgrades to the turbocharger and fuel injection system, the 6.0L proved to be more powerful than the 7.3L engine it replaced.
 All this new technology helped land the 6.0L a spot on the Ward’s 10 Best Engine list for the 2003 model year.
 Despite all the accolades, the 6.0L Powerstroke still carries a mixed reputation with diesel enthusiasts.

 One of the major innovations of the 6.0L Powerstroke was the new Variable Geometry Turbocharger (VGT).
-The VGT provided increased throttle response by use of a unison ring and variable vanes.
+The VGT provided increased throttle response by the use of a unison ring and variable vanes.
 The VGT is designed so the housing’s size can essentially change depending on the throttle position.
-At lower RPMs, the housing is more restrictive for better throttle response, and at higher RPMs, the vanes open which allow for improved exhaust flow.
+At lower RPMs, the housing is more restrictive for better throttle response, and at higher RPMs, the vanes open which allows for improved exhaust flow.